lcutlipmason/STGScripts/README.md

 # SVN to GIT Scripts

 These scripts were made to support a Mass Migration from SVN to GIT.
 They pull a single SVN repository with multiple modules and individual stdlayout under each module.
-It then combines them into a single repository based on the project file you give it.
+It then combines them into a single repository based on the project file you give it (under /ModuleName).

-This process preserves the entire history of the project, so the history of files/folders/branches/tags are all combined and retained in the new GIT Repo.
+This process preserves the entire history of the project, so the history of files/folders/branches/tags are all combined and retained in the new GIT Repo prefixed by the module name it came from.

 While these scripts work for our situations, use at your own risk as with all migrations TEST TEST TEST!